panda3d/panda3d-docs/source/programming-with-panda3d/tasks-and-event-handling/task-chains.rst

 primitives, and not the system-provided ones; and you must use Panda's thread primitives and not call into the system thread library directly, or you will risk a terrible crash.
-That is, you should use Panda's Thread and Mutex classes (or for Python users, the `:py:mod:direct.stdpy.threading` module), and not any system thread or mutex implementation.
+That is, you should use Panda's Thread and Mutex classes (or for Python users, the :py:mod:`direct.stdpy.threading` module), and not any system thread or mutex implementation.
 See :ref:`threading` for more.

 Defining task chains